Grasshopper 3D

 Grasshopper is a visual programming language and environment that runs within the Rhinoceros 3D computer-aided design (CAD) application.
-The program was created by David Rutten at Robert McNeel & Associates.
+The program was created by David Rutten, at Robert McNeel & Associates.
 Programs are created by dragging components onto a canvas.
-The outputs to these components are then connected to the inputs of subsequent components.
+The outputs of those components are then connected to the inputs of subsequent components.

 Overview

 Grasshopper is primarily used to build generative algorithms, such as for generative art.
 Many of Grasshopper's components create 3D geometry.
 Programs may also contain other types of algorithms including numeric, textual, audio-visual and haptic applications.

-Advanced uses of Grasshopper include parametric modelling for structural engineering, parametric modelling for architecture and fabrication, lighting performance analysis for eco-friendly architecture and building energy consumption.
+Advanced uses of Grasshopper include parametric modelling for structural engineering, architecture and fabrication, lighting performance analysis for energy efficient architecture, and building energy use.

-The first version of Grasshopper, then called Explicit History, was released in September 2007.
-Grasshopper has become part of the standard Rhino toolset in Rhino 6.0 and later.
+The first version of Grasshopper, then named Explicit History, was released in September 2007.
+Grasshopper was made part of the standard Rhino toolset in Rhino 6.0, and continues to be.

 AEC Magazine stated that Grasshopper is "Popular among students and professionals, McNeel Associate’s Rhino modelling tool is endemic in the architectural design world.
 The new Grasshopper environment provides an intuitive way to explore designs without having to learn to script."
 Research supporting this claim has come from product design and architecture.